Kurtis-Roberts/Bamazon/README.md

 Here is a link to a giphy showing me choose an item id number: http://www.giphy.com/gifs/xUOxf6SPD8Ohv8pQJO

-This Giphy shows me choosing how many products I would like to buy and shows the results of the purchase (notice it logs the quantity in red of how many items remain after the purchase of that item: http://www.giphy.com/gifs/3oxHQBk1DXr1NWGP16
+This Giphy shows me choosing how many products I would like to buy and shows the results of the purchase. (notice it logs the quantity in red of how many items remain after the purchase of that item): http://www.giphy.com/gifs/3oxHQBk1DXr1NWGP16

 Here is a link to a video showing what it looks like if the quantity is insufficient: http://www.giphy.com/gifs/3ohs7RB6hD6GrevoU8